 Eureka Skydeck, which is on the 88th floor of Eureka Tower offers spectacular floor-to-ceiling, 360-degree views of Melbourne Skyline.

-At the height of almost 300 meters (985 feet), it is the tallest observation deck in the whole of Southern hemisphere.
+At the height of almost 300 meters (985 feet), it is the tallest observation deck in the Southern hemisphere.

-If you are in Melbourne, this is a must-visit attraction.
+During a holiday in Melbourne, the Skydeck is a must-visit attraction.

 How to reach Eureka Skydeck